RickZeeland/MaxiBug/README.md

 ```
   git -C "C:\Projects\Test_Repo" tag --list "Release*"
 ```
 Clicking the [Git log help](https://git-scm.com/docs/git-log) link will open the browser with the Git log help page.

+If you get a Git error about not being the owner of the directory, it might help running MaxiBug as administrator.

 ## Tasks